EN | FR

 • Define the test strategy.

-• Manage defect tracking and resolution.
+• Manage defect tracking.

 • Oversee UAT and regression testing.